 Every business should have documents that establish the rules under which the company and its owners will operate.
 For LLCs, this means an Operating Agreement (and for Corporations, this usually means Bylaws and a Shareholder Agreement, which will contain many of the same items listed below).

 To help, we’re listing 12 things below that you should consider including in your LLC’s Operating Agreement.
-(Note – this is drafted mainly for LLCs in Kansas and Missouri, but it can help entrepreneurs in just about any state.)
+(Note – this is drafted mainly for LLCs in Colorado, Kansas, and Missouri, but it can help entrepreneurs in just about any state.)

 Consider who is, and who is not, an owner of your company.
 This is usually listed in your Operating Agreement or an exhibit (like a cap table or membership list).
 Note that owners of an LLC are called members, not shareholders.